jeffrom/logd/WORK.md

 # TODO

-* [ ] make synchronization idiomatic w/ stuff like https://udhos.github.io/golang-concurrency-tricks/

 # later

 * [ ] Store head/tail id in index
   * [X] head
   * [ ] tail
 * [ ] clear index entries that have been deleted
-* [ ] backpressure in the form of max concurrent connections
 * [ ] refuse/accept functionality
   * `refuse(_at)` / `accept(_at)` should be able to synchronize switching at
     partition boundaries, as well as ids.